Henry Every: Spanish Expedition Shipping

-By early August 1693, the four warships were sailing down the River Thames en route to Spain's northern city of Corunna.
-The journey to Corunna should have taken two weeks, but for some reason the ships did not arrive in Spain until five months later.
-Worse still, the necessary legal documents had apparently failed to arrive from Madrid, so the ships were forced to wait.
+In early August 1693, the four warships were sailing down the River Thames en route to Spain's northern city of Corunna.
+The journey to Corunna should have taken two weeks, but for some reason, the ships did not arrive in Spain until five months later.
+The necessary legal documents had apparently failed to arrive from Madrid, so the ships were forced to wait.
 As months passed and the documents still did not arrive, the sailors found themselves in an unenviable position: with no money to send home to support their families and unable to find alternative sources of employment, they had become virtual prisoners in Corunna.

 After a few months in port, the men petitioned their captain for the pay they should have received since their employment began.
 If this request had been granted, the men would no longer have been tied to the ship and could easily have left, so predictably their petition was denied.
-After a similar petition to Houblon by the men's wives had also failed, many of the sailors became desperate, believing that they had been sold into slavery to the Spanish.
+After a similar petition to Houblon by the men's wives had failed, many of the sailors became desperate, believing that they had been sold into slavery to the Spanish.

-On 1 May, as the fleet was finally preparing to leave Corunna, the men demanded their six months of pay or threatened to strike.
+On 1 May, as the fleet was preparing to leave Corunna, the men demanded their six months of pay or threatened to strike.
 Houblon refused to acquiesce to these demands, but Admiral O'Byrne, seeing the seriousness of the situation, wrote to England asking for the money owed to his men.
-However, on 6 May some of the sailors were involved in an argument with O'Byrne, and it was probably around this time that they conceived of a plan to mutiny and began recruiting others.
+On 6 May, some of the sailors were involved in an argument with O'Byrne, and it was probably around this time that they conceived of a plan to mutiny and began recruiting others.

 One of the men recruiting others was Every.
 As William Phillips, a mariner on Dove, would later testify, Every went "up & down from Ship to Ship & persuaded the men to come on board him, & he would carry them where they should get money enough."
 Since Every had a great deal of experience and was also born in a lower social rank, he was the natural choice to command the mutiny, as the crew believed he would have their best interests at heart.